 The preschool program includes all children, including those with disabilities and unique learning needs.
-Modifications are made in the environment and staffing patterns in order to include children with special needs.
+Modifications are made to the environment and staffing patterns to include children with special needs.
 Staff members are aware of the identified needs of individual children and are trained to follow through on specific intervention plans.
 It is our belief that inclusion in our program will enrich the experience for teachers, students, other children and their families.
 The preschool facilities meet the Americans with Disabilities Act accessibility requirements.
-QPPS 9.10